ChrysostomosC/Vue-Time-Toolkit/README.md

 # second-vue

 Vue.js Live Clock ⏰, Calculator & Counters.
-A simple yet interactive Vue.js application featuring: A Live Digital Clock that updates in real-time 🕒, A Basic Calculator for quick arithmetic operations ➕➖✖️➗, Dynamic Counters to increment and track values 🔢
+A simple yet interactive Vue.js application featuring: A Live Digital Clock that updates in real-time 🕒, A Basic Calculator for quick arithmetic operations ➕➖✖️➗, Dynamic Counters to increment and track values 🔢, Dice Roller – Roll a virtual dice 🎲 and get instant feedback (Low, Medium, or High), FAQ Section – Get answers to common questions ℹ️

 ## Project setup
 ```